famousj/abcdef/docs/links.md

 Here's an [online version of the book](https://github.com/sarabander/sicp) that looks a bit less like the website for Space Jam.

+If you're anything like J, you like reading on paper.
+Here's a [good printable version](https://github.com/sarabander/sicp-pdf) of the above.

 Here’s a class from [MIT courseware](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/)

 In terms of cadence for working through the book: